 - What constitutes customer satisfaction and how it will be delivered

 If you need help with a commercial offer letter, post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including on behalf of companies like Stripe, Google, and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including on behalf of companies like Menlo Ventures, Google, and Airbnb.